Aertech Industries

 The Tunnel Diode Detector was one of the first products made at Aertech.

 TD detectors, or more properly called Back Diode detectors use the diode without any bias.
-The diode characteristisc are such that the impedance is near 50 Ohms and so is not only a good match to the RF but also to the video output.
+The diode characteristics are such that the impedance is near 50 Ohms and so is not only a good match to the RF but also to the video output.
 This is very important when detecting pulses since the video bandwidth of the TD detector is much wider than of a crystal detector.
 Because of this TD detectors are very useful in RADAR countermeasures receivers.

 Aertech